AirKyzzZ/hologram-holoclaw-bot-vs/README.md

 - Redis (for chat memory and Service Agent state)
 - PostgreSQL (for session and agent storage)
 - Service Agent (for DIDComm communication and credential handling)
+- Artemis (JMS broker to use active stats)
+- Stats module service
 - Adminer (for browsing the PostgreSQL database)

-The chatbot API will be available at [http://localhost:3000](http://localhost:3000)
+The chatbot API will be available at [http://localhost:3000/api](http://localhost:3000/api)
 The Service Agent will be available at [http://localhost:3001](http://localhost:3001)
-Adminer UI will be accessible at [http://localhost:8080](http://localhost:8080)
+Adminer UI will be accessible at [http://localhost:8080](http://localhost:8080) The Stats module server API be available at [http://localhost:8700/q/swagger-ui](http://localhost:8700/q/swagger-ui)

 ### ⚙️ Environment Configuration